ilscipio/flexible-gutenberg-plugin/README.md

-# Gutenberg Helper
+# Flexible Gutenberg

-[Gutenberg Helper](https://plugins.jetbrains.com/plugin/com.ilscipio.gutenberghelper) is a JetBrains IDE plugin for WordPress block development — smart autocomplete, block.json schema validation, a block browser sidebar, a theme.json explorer, and JavaScript block scaffolding, all without leaving the IDE.
+[Flexible Gutenberg](https://plugins.jetbrains.com/plugin/com.ilscipio.gutenberghelper) is a JetBrains IDE plugin for WordPress block development — smart autocomplete, block.json schema validation, a block browser sidebar, a theme.json explorer, and JavaScript block scaffolding, all without leaving the IDE.

 This repository is the community hub and issue tracker for the plugin.